Underwear: 1970s to the present day

+In the UK in the 1970s, tight jeans gave briefs a continued edge over boxer shorts among young men, but a decade later boxers were given a boost by Nick Kamen's performance in Levi's "Laundrette" TV commercial for its 501 jeans, during which he stripped down to a pair of white boxers in a public laundromat.
+Briefs however remained popular in America amongst young men from the 1950s until the mid-1990s.

 The tank top, an undershirt named after the type of swimwear dating from the 1920s known as a tank suit or maillot, became popular warm-weather casual outerwear in the US in the 1980s.
 Performers such as Madonna and Cyndi Lauper were also often seen wearing their undergarments on top of other clothes.

 Although worn for decades by exotic dancers, in the 1980s the G-string first gained popularity in South America, particularly in Brazil.
 Originally a style of swimsuit, the back of the garment is so narrow that it disappears between the buttocks.
 By the 1990s the design had made its way to most of the Western world, and thong underwear became popular.
 Today, the thong is one of the fastest-selling styles of underwear among women, and is also worn by men.

-While health and practicality had previously been emphasized, in the 1970s retailers of men's underpants began focusing on fashion and sex appeal.
-Designers such as Calvin Klein began featuring near-naked models in their advertisements for briefs.
-The increased wealth of the gay community helped to promote a diversity of undergarment choices.
-In his book The Philosophy of Andy Warhol (1975), Andy Warhol wrote: